EndPointCorp/end-point-blog/2015/02/05/polemics-on-opinions-about-angularjs.html.md

 > You can use modules only to specify the dependency graph and get rid of specifying the correct file order for injecting scripts (which is not a problem anyway if you are using component-based structure and, for example, browserify).
 >

 That’s only a half-truth.
-You can use e.g. RequireJS and have “real modules” with Angular—there’s even a good blog article describing how to do it: [https://www.sitepoint.com/using-requirejs-angularjs-applications/](https://www.sitepoint.com/using-requirejs-angularjs-applications/).
+You can use e.g. RequireJS and have “real modules” with Angular—​there’s even a good blog article describing how to do it: [https://www.sitepoint.com/using-requirejs-angularjs-applications/](https://www.sitepoint.com/using-requirejs-angularjs-applications/).

 If you were to use just Angular-flavored modules one issue you might run into though could be name clashes.
-But then unless you want to use a dozen of 3rd party modules you find on GitHub—name clashes aren’t a real problem out there in the wild.
+But then unless you want to use a dozen of 3rd party modules you find on GitHub—​name clashes aren’t a real problem out there in the wild.
 And also if you do want to use those modules, you cannot expect to have a “maintainable” codebase over time anyway can you?

 >
 > $scope is “transparent” and inherited by default.